 Tutor of: SAT, ACT, LSAT, GMAT, GRE; Academic Math through Multivariable Calculus, Writing Instruction, College Admissions Counseling, Business School Counseling, Law School Counseling

 Arun Alagappan is a magna cum laude, Phi Beta Kappa graduate of Princeton University and a graduate of Harvard Law School.
 At Princeton, he served as the Director of the Jamesburg Correctional Institute for Boys Tutorial Program and on the Board of Directors of the Student Volunteers Council, the largest community service organization at Princeton.
 At Harvard, Arun served as an editor of the Harvard International Law Journal and worked for numerous public service organizations, including the United States Committee for UNICEF.

 Arun’s teaching experience includes tutoring for tests such as the SAT, ACT, AP Exams, LSAT, GMAT, GRE, and MCAT; he also taught in the Mathematics Department of Harvard College and as an instructor at a learning disabilities center in New York City.
 At Harvard, the Dean of the College awarded Arun an award for Outstanding Teaching of Harvard Undergraduates.
-He has privately tutored more than three thousand students in standardized tests and academic subjects.
+He has privately tutored more than 3,000 students in standardized tests and academic subjects.

 In 1986, Arun founded Advantage Testing, Inc., and has been serving as its President since.
 Advantage Testing is a wide-ranging academic tutoring and educational counseling service for individuals of all ages.
 The organization specializes in preparing students for college entrance and graduate and professional school entrance exams.